 Visiting Scholars

 As an essential part of the center’s mission to provide opportunities for students, faculty and the public to learn about Europe, European integration, and the European Union, the Center for European Studies welcomes scholars from around the world to participate in its Visiting Scholar Program.
-The Visiting Scholar Program targets a diversity of visiting scholars whose research dovetails with that of leading faculty members at the University of North Carolina at Chapel Hill:
+The Visiting Scholar Program targets scholars with a Ph.D., or individuals with a teaching position at a university.

 The Visiting Scholars Program at the Center for European Studies mutually enriches its participants by expanding research networks, allowing for collaborative projects, and broadening the international visibility and impact of their work.